dwave-examples/distributed-computing/README.md

 constraints.
 The fourth term in the QUBO, from the objective, applies only to edges in the graph.
 The fifth term in the QUBO, from the constraints, applies to all nodes.
-Therefore, in the code, the quadratic bias calculations need to distiguish node pairs which are not edges from those which are edges.
+Therefore, in the code, the quadratic bias calculations need to distinguish node pairs which are not edges from those which are edges.

 ## Code Specifics